-The SkyPoint CSG team has been using Microsoft Teams long before it became ubiquitous, and our clients love the experience of collaborating with us on MS Teams over the years.
+The SkyPoint team has been using Microsoft Teams long before it became ubiquitous, and our clients love the experience of collaborating with us on MS Teams over the years.

 When we joined Skypoint, we had to move tenants.
 The migration process was super complex.
 It was nothing like flipping the switch.
 But there’s a method to the madness.
 We drew from our experience and learned a lot from the process.

 So instead of running our usually scheduled program where we share our trade secrets with app dev, business intelligence, and data strategy—today, we’re talking about the best way to optimize one of the most popular and important platforms your team is using on a daily basis…Microsoft Teams.

 Optimize Your Microsoft Teams Architecture in 4 Steps